Looking after mental health when remote working

 In the past few years, the importance of mental health issues has risen to greater prominence as people begin to understand that it isn’t simply labelling hospitalised conditions but rather a range of feelings that many of us deal with daily.
 Celebrities, mainstream media and other outlets have highlighted the importance of mental health to us all.
 Knowing how to acknowledge and address mental health issues can be critical not just for your health but for your happiness and productivity.

-2020 has been a challenging year, and maintaining mental health when remote working is just one of the key challenges the modern worker facts.
+Last two years have been challenging years, and maintaining mental health when remote working is just one of the key challenges the modern worker facts.

 Extended periods of working from home and disruptions during COVID-19 could be highly stressful for some employees.
 Some people may be anxious about their work prospects or cash flow sources.
 Others may feel isolated working remotely for so long.
 And parents with young children may struggle to work with supervising their children’s home-based learning arrangements.

 In this post, we will outline the mental health risks you should be aware of while remote working and tips for employers to make their online workforce feel more connected during these times.